 A mnemonic that people commonly use to determine whether they are setting a good goal is to set a SMART goal.
 SMART stands for:

-Let's look at each one of those briefly:
+Let's look at each one of them briefly:

 If your goal is to become "fluent", this is impressive, but it doesn't tell you how to get there.
 Think about what "fluency" means to you.
-Specifically, what would you like to do with your new language?
+What would you like to do with your new language?

-Would you like to talk with a friend about a certain topic?
 Read a book?
 Pass a test?
 Give a presentation at your office?
-Once you make your choice, it will be clearer to you (and, to your teacher!) what you need to do in order to get there.
+Once you make your choice, it will be clearer to you and your teacher.

-You know the feeling of accomplishment you get when you can check an item off of a list?
-Even if it's small, it feels like progress.
-Find a way to break your goal down into small achievements that you can check off to show your progress.
+Find a way to break your goal down into small achievements that you can check off from a list to show your progress.
 Learning "more" and getting "better" are not measurable goals.

 It's good to aim high and stretch your abilities, but if you aim too high, it can backfire.
 Ask yourself, "Where am I now, and where can I go next?"
-It's better to make a small amount of lasting progress than to waste your time and effort on something that doesn't pay off.
+It's better to make a small amount of lasting progress than to work very hard and run out of energy.

-Your goal should be something relevant to you - this is how you'll be able to take interest and personal satisfaction in the results.
+Your goal should be something relevant to you.
 Ask yourself, "How will I feel about accomplishing this goal?"
-This is a way of asking yourself what the goal really means to you.
 Do you feel excited?
 Does thinking about your goal inspire you to work towards it?
 If so, then the goal is relevant to you and your needs or interests.

 Goals don't make much sense without deadlines.
 Sometimes it seems like reaching your goal will be a lot of work, so you must need a lot of time.
 But actually, if you give yourself some deadlines, you might be surprised at what you can accomplish by then!

-If the goal is a big one (and, most language-learning goals are), use all the other Goal-setting skills we've looked at so far to be realistic and break your final goal into a series of "mini-goals", each with it's own deadline.
+If the goal is a big one (and, most language-learning goals are), use all the other goal-setting skills we've looked at so far to break your final goal into a series of "mini-goals", each with its own deadline.
 You might find that carving up a large goal like this is not only a fun and creative way to approach it, but really helps you see your own progress as you check off one mini goal after another!

 Here's some great advice on setting mini-goals from those who use them!

-Lindsay Does Languages on how mini goals helped her complete the World Cup Language Challenge, and what she'd do to improve.
+- Lindsay Does Languages on how mini goals helped her complete the World Cup Language Challenge.

 Choosing Good Habits